Course details

 In the last three decades, derivatives have become increasingly important in the world of finance.
 Futures and options are now traded actively on many exchanges and OTC around the world.
 Yet most of our undergraduate finance courses, which mostly study underlying assets and institutions, simply do not have enough time for an in-depth discussion of derivatives.
 This class presents both a practical and theoretical approach to derivatives markets.
 The course starts with basic definitions and properties of put and call options, and forward and futures contracts.
 Payoff diagrams are used to illustrate these basic notions.
 Determinants of derivatives values are discussed.
 The basic no-arbitrage pricing relationships between different types of derivatives are established.

-The module will provide students with an opportunity to undertake an empirical piece of work (in the style of an academic paper) on a finance topic by drawing from their knowledge and skills.
+The module provides students with an opportunity to undertake an independent empirical research project under supervision and produce a dissertation in the style of an academic paper on a finance topic by drawing from their knowledge and skills.
 This module is strongly based on the University of Liverpool hallmarks of research-connected teaching, active learning and authentic assessment.

 The module on Financial Risk Management covers both the internal aspects of financial institutions and the external factors that affect the investment arena and modern financial markets in general.
 The degree provides an in-depth understanding of the theoretical foundations that underpin modern investment and risk management techniques.
 The course has a strong practical dimension so you can acquire a sound knowledge of how to apply these techniques to equity and credit markets as well as investment strategies in general.

 This module will provide an advanced, albeit non-technical, critical understanding for students with a variety of academic backgrounds of a number of current issues faced by both academics and practitioners in the area of finance for development.
 These will include, for example, trying to answer the question of whether foreign aid works, the impact of multinational firms upon the economy of host countries, the evolving roles of the IMF and World Bank and whether microcredit really provides a “silver bullet” solution to poverty.
 The module will also cover the main principles of Islamic Finance.
-This a very strongly research-led module based on the “flipped classroom” approach, whereby students access learning material before the class and the class is used for discussion.
-In-class discussions will be based on “real” data and documents used by practitioners involving active learning.
-Finally, the final module will have a developmental form of assessment in the form of a research-based proposal for a new textbook that will allow students to apply the knowledge they have acquired in the module.
+This a very strongly research-led module.
+Finally, the module will have a developmental form of assessment in the form of a research-based proposal for a new textbook that will allow students to revisit the knowledge they have acquired in the module from a perspective of their choice like, for instance, de-colonisation of the curriculum, sustainability, environment, fintech, financial inclusion, gender.

 The module will introduce students both to the theoretical arguments and the empirical evidence related to financial crises and defaults.
 The module will discuss in detail the main aspects of the recent financial crisis that shook the world economy including (a) the economic and financial environment in the years just before the crisis, (b) the causes of the crisis and (c) the action taken by policy-makers to deal with the crisis.
 The module will proceed by discussing the main aspects of the recent Eurozone debt crisis, as well as GREXIT and BREXIT issues.
 Noting the increasing role of social media both in becoming a popular open forum for analysing economic issues and reflecting public sentiment minute by minute, the module will draw on recent academic work to explain the impact of #Grexit tweets on the Eurozone bond market over and above the impact of economic fundamentals.